 Besides, a person’s opinion of another is just that- an opinion.
 It does not necessarily constitute the truth.
 A person’s psyche is a complicated topic, and simplifying it based on another’s judgment is pointless.

-Life for a foreigner in Japan
+Life for a Foreigner in Japan

 If you read testimonials or personal blogs stating people’s experiences regarding this, you would find that the language barrier is a recurring theme.
 Ultimately, it is the great wall that divides us all.
 As a foreigner in a work setting, everything takes extra time for you.
 You have to learn their ways and adjust to what is conventional.
 Almost nothing is muscle memory.
 You are like a child learning the basics, the difference?
 You already know those things…just in another language and culture.

 You should not feel discouraged about your plans to move to Japan after reading the previous statements.
 You really shouldn’t!
 What is life, if not without obstacles, right?
 Just think of everything that Japan has to offer.
 The thought of food alone should get you in high spirits again.
 And it’s not just the sushi, no siree.
 It’s the entirety of authentic Japanese cuisine that you’ll be able to eat daily.
-Now think of the traditions that you’ll be able to participate in—total cultural exposure at the palm of your hands.
+Now think of the traditions that you’ll be able to participate in—total cultural exposure at the palm of your hand.

 Working alongside Japanese people